emperor-katax/BP_Events_UE532/README.md

 This application:

->Using events and event dispatchers for communicate with actors on scene.
+>Using actor reference to communicate with actor on scene.

->Using events and event dispatchers to communicate with HUD and widget actors.
-(UI)
+>Using events and event dispatchers to communicate with actors on scene.

 >Hotkeys: E, Q and F for activate events, R for reset event and U to globally execute events

 >Blueprint only

 Using:

+Reference

 Events and Event Dispatchers